Last Updated on January 7, 2021

 We’ve done our research when it comes to the different above ground pools available in the open market and we’re able to find the best for each type of pool heaters.

 Best Propane Pool Heater: Hayward W3H150FDP Universal H-Series Propane Pool Heater

-- The Hayward Universal H-Series 150,000 BTU Propane Heater delivers premium heating performance for years of reliable, long-lasting comfort
+- PREMIUM PERFORMANCE: The Hayward Universal H-Series 150,000 BTU Propane Heater delivers premium heating performance for years of reliable, long-lasting comfort.

-- Industry-leading hydraulic design reduces circulation pump run time to provide major energy savings
+- ENERGY SAVINGS: The efficient, industry-leading design reduces circulation pump run time to provide energy savings.

 Hayward is one of the most respected brands in the pool industry and they provide some of the best above ground pool heaters today like this Hayward W3H150FDP Universal H-Series Pool Heater that utilizes propane to warm up your pool water.